MousAIDungeon/script-pack-1/README.md

 **Tip 1:** If you're worried about making a mistake and rendering your scenario unplayable, simply make a duplicate of it before pasting the scripts.
 "Duplicate" is a feature added to AI Dungeon in a recent update and is the double-page icon found in the top-right corner of the *Edit Scenario* screen.
 This is not a good solution for scenarios that are already published, as user interactions (upvotes/comments) are NOT duplicated.
 In that case, see the next tip.

-**Tip 2:** In case you didn't duplicate your scenario but want to remove the script pack, you can find the default code that's included with all newly created scenarios in the `/default` folder.
-Simply replace the script pack code with the default code to revert.
+**Tip 2:** In case you didn't duplicate your scenario but want to remove the script pack, you can find the default code that's included with all newly created scenarios in the `/default` folder here.
+Simply replace the script pack code in your scenario's *Scripts* page with the default code to revert.

 <sub>*\*Note: Please be aware that as of this writing, you need a premium subscription to access and use *Scripts*.*</sub>